BlueContext/Domus/content/recipes/seafood/grilled-salmon-thai-vegetable-salad.md

   main:
     parent: seafood
 title: Grilled Salmon with Thai Vegetable Salad
-weight: 4
+serves: "Serves 6"
+summary: "This is a bright, attractive and flavorful dish from Restaurant Biga back in the early 90s.
+The salad isn't actually Thai in any discernable way, but it is crunchy and delicious.
+With the tangy grilled salmon, it makes a beautiful entree for a summer dinner."
 categories:
 - Salmon
 - Main Dish
 ---
-*Serves 6*

-### Introduction

-This is a bright, attractive and flavorful dish from Restaurant Biga back in the early 90s.
-The salad isn't actually "Thai" in any discernable way, but it is crunchy and delicious.
-The final dish comes together in a snap, but make sure you’ve done your prep work: blanch the asparagus, julienne the vegetables, make the dressing, fry the won-tons and noodles, etc. This makes a beautiful entree for a summer dinner.
+The final dish comes together in a snap, but make sure you’ve done your prep work: blanch the asparagus, julienne the vegetables, make the dressing, fry the won-tons and noodles, etc.

 ### Ingredients